Kaamina Mortage Group

 Amortization

 The repayment of a loan through regular periodic payment.
-Back to Top

-Amortization Schedule
+Amortization schedule

 The breakdown of individual payments throughout the life of an amortized loan, showing both principal contribution and debt service (interest) fees.
-Back to Top

-Amortization Term
+Amortization term

 The length of time over which an amortized loan is repaid.
 Mortgages are commonly amortized over 15 or 30 years.
-Back to Top

 Amperage

 A measure of electric current describing the magnitude.
-Back to Top

-Annual Percentage Rate (APR)
+Annual percentage rate (APR)

 The rate of annual interest charged on a loan.
-Back to Top

 Annuity

 A sum of money paid at regular intervals, often annually.
-Back to Top

 Application